Optimal First-Order Algorithms as a Function of Inequalities: Proofs of -optimality

 Here, $\fbet = (\hat{\fbet}^\intercal, \beta_N)^\intercal$, and

 Define a linear SDP relaxation of \eqref{eqn::FGM-hij-wkdual-2} as

 \citep[Theorem 3]{drori2014performance} indicates that if we prove the choice in the previous claim satisfies KKT condition of \eqref{eqn::FGM-relaxation}, then this is also an optimal solution for the original problem.
-We rewrite \eqref{eqn::FGM-relaxation} into a general form as
+The Lagrangian of the minimization problem is